 Launched in 2016 by the Tiso Blackstar Group, BusinessLIVE is a national news portal in South Africa.
-Their coverage includes business, economy, analysis, politics, finance and more.
-BusinessLIVE is headquartered in Parktown, Johannesburg, South Africa
+Their coverage includes business, economy, analysis, politics, finance, etc. BusinessLIVE is headquartered in Parktown, Johannesburg, South Africa.

-BusinessLIVE also features the complete websites of other newspapers owned by the Tiso Blackstar Group, including “Business Day, Financial Mail and Rand Daily Mail”.
-Further, they source news content from Business Times, Investors Monthly, BDTV and Wanted Online.
-“BusinessLIVE also delivers exclusive syndicated content from the Financial Times and full access to the The Wall Street Journal website WSJ.com, via the paid-content section of the site, BL Premium.”
+BusinessLIVE also features the complete websites of other newspapers owned by the Tiso Blackstar Group, including “Business Day, Financial Mail, and Rand Daily Mail.”
+Further, they source news content from Business Times, Investors Monthly, BDTV, and Wanted Online.
+“BusinessLIVE also delivers exclusive syndicated content from the Financial Times and full access to The Wall Street Journal website WSJ.com, via the paid-content section of the site, BL Premium.”

 Funded by / Ownership

 Tiso Blackstar Group (formerly Times Media) is the owner of BusinessLIVE.
-Andrew David Bonamour is the founder and CEO of Tiso Blackstar Group with the corporate headquarters located in the United Kingdom.
-A complete list of Board of Directors can be seen here.
+Andrew David Bonamour is the founder and CEO of Tiso Blackstar Group, with the corporate headquarters in the United Kingdom.
+A complete list of the Board of Directors can be seen here.
 Revenue is derived from advertising and subscriptions.

 Analysis / Bias

-BusinessLIVE newspapers, namely the Sunday Times has been criticized for publishing fake stories.
-The current editor BL and former editor of the Sunday Times, Ray Hartley, issued a response to the claims that can be read Here.
-Further, the newspaper Business Day, has been criticized by the Independent Online for reporting more negatively on black business owners vs. white.
-According to the article “Reporting on white companies is always qualified with an excuse, while black companies are treated with contempt, disdain and suspicion.”
+BusinessLIVE newspapers, namely the Sunday Times, have been criticized for publishing fake stories.
+The current editor BL and former editor of the Sunday Times, Ray Hartley, responded to the claims that can be read Here.
+Further, the Independent Online newspaper criticized the newspaper Business Day for reporting more negatively on black business owners vs. white.
+According to the article, “Reporting on white companies is always qualified with an excuse, while black companies are treated with contempt, disdain, and suspicion.”

-Overall, we rate BusinessLIVE Right-Center Biased based on use of sources that lean right as well as support for free market economics.
-We also rate them Mixed for factual reporting due to a history of publishing fake news and a false claim by an IFCN fact checker.
-(M. Huitsing 1/7/2019)
+Overall, we rate BusinessLIVE Right-Center Biased based on sources that lean right and support free-market economics.
+We also rate them Mixed for factual reporting due to a history of publishing fake news and a false claim by an IFCN fact-checker.
+(M. Huitsing 1/7/2019) updated (05/06/2022)